william-a/git_introduction/README.md

 This will show the differences between that version and the current version.
 **NOTE:**
 diff is simply showing the difference (*B - A*) between the two files.
 It is not tracing the revision chain and accounting for possible differences that exist between them, but are not reflected in either.

-## Git Configurations
-### git config --global [user<span></span>.name | user.email]
-One of the first things to do when using git is to configure the global user<span></span>.name and user.email variables.
-These correspond to the name and email of the author of the commit.

-To view the current git configuration, type the command -

-`git command --list`

-If the variables are set, they should appear in the list, if not, set user<span></span>.name and user.email with the commands -

-`git config --global user.name ["NAME_GOES_HERE"]`

-`git config --global user.name [EMAIL_GOES_HERE]`

-### git config --global core.editor
-To configue the default editor that git uses, which is particularly useful for writing longform revisions, type the command -

- `git config --global core.editor ["EDITOR_CODE -- wait"]`

-The editor code is the associated shortcode for popular corresponding text editors, for example, this command sets the default git text editor to [Visual Studio Code](https://code.visualstudio.com/).

-`git config --global core.editor "code --wait"`

-By default, git uses the shell envrionment variable `VISUAL` or `EDITOR`, and if neither of those are set, falls back to `vi`.

 ## Git - Local & Remote
 This guide is written under the assumption that the user is also using GitHub in conjunction with Git.
 If not, please follow the directions of the chosen repository.
 The changes to these commands should be minimal except where obvious.